ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-09-12-automated-tests-casperjs-phantomjs.markdown

 Writing automated tests takes time, time in which you could have done the test manually.
 So when you write the test keep in mind that you want to reuse it.
 Tests being very different, you want to make your test as <span class="code">modular</span> as possible.
 This is very simple with javascript and can simply be done by keeping every test inside a function.

 First thing to do is to set a url variable to get it from the command line.
-Then we set up some viewport sizes based on our media queries and then take screenshots:
+Then we set up some viewport sizes based on our media queries and then take screenshots, which we will be saving in the screenshots folder:

 {% highlight javascript linenos %}
 var BASE_URL = "http://"+casper.cli.get('url');